eirikhl/MusicOrganization/README.md

 The other major feature I've planned for it, is the option to ask for a recommendation.
 By using the aforementioned parameters, you will enter in what kind of music you'd like to listen to, and the app will give you a recommendation.

 Very much a work in progress at this point.

+This application is not meant to be commercialized in any way, it's just an educational, fun project for myself.